 Overview

-- You'll have the opportunity to undertake a fieldwork placement, where you'll apply your skills to a professional setting and conduct research to inform your dissertation.
-This is a unique opportunity to gain first-hand understanding of, and approaches to, conflict resolution and peacebuilding in war-affected contexts.
+Gain practical experience working on human rights projects within the Peace and Conflict Studies programme from the University of York .
+You'll have the chance to undertake a fieldwork placement working with a human rights organisation.
+You'll develop a practical skill set and conduct research that will inform your dissertation.
+This is a unique opportunity to gain a first-hand understanding of approaches to conflict resolution and peace building in war-affected contexts.

 Get more details